Wheezy123/JS-Grabber/README.txt

 To use, make sure to grab the sort_table.js file and include it into your HTML page.
 Next, you will need to create the beginnings of a table.
 Create an opening table tag, and place your headings within <thead> tags.
+You'll also need to open a <tbody> tag.
 Here is an example of what you need to get started with your table:

 <table id="YourTable">
 	<thead>